Strava AI – any use in the real world ? opinion

 Strava subscribers recently received free access to the new AI workout feedback.

-The whole point of this is to present you with information you might not have spotted by looking at the same old charts, or it should guide you towards further exploring the details and spending more time in the app.
+The whole point of this use of AI is to present you with information you might not have spotted by looking at the same old charts, or it should guide you towards further exploring the details and spending more time in the app.
 The more time you spend in the app, the more value you get and the more likely you are to remain a subscriber and boost Strava’s coffers.

 Strava’s Quick Message – Examples

 From reading professional mainstream media outlets, you will know that the headline has to grab you to bring you in to spend more time reading its content.
 For a website, you might use the phrase click-bait, but almost everyone doesn’t mind ‘snappy’ headlines so long as they represent the content they draw you towards – that said, trust me, it is HARD to write headlines like that with tight word limits.
+Strava’s AI finds it hard, too.

 Strava’s Detailed Message – Examples

 There’s more detail if you want it.
+Here are examples of what I clicked through to.

 Tell Me Something I Don’t Already Know